wptinysolution/media-library-tools/README.txt

 * Also supports direct file URLs:
   `[tsmlt_download_button url='https://example.com/file.pdf' text='Download PDF' /]`
 * Forces a browser download prompt — works with images, PDFs, documents, audio, video, archives, and more

+= Compress Images =
+* Compress JPEG, PNG, and WebP images directly from the Media Table — no external service or API key required
+* Select one or more images, choose a compression level, and start — progress is shown in real time
+* Three compression presets: **High Quality** (smallest visual change), **Balanced** (recommended), and **Maximum Compression** (largest savings)
+* Uses the image library already installed on your server — ImageMagick where available, otherwise GD
+* Compress a single image straight from its row in the Media Table, without opening the bulk window
+* Results show the before and after size, the percentage saved, and the total disk space reclaimed
+* Images that are already fully optimised are marked **skipped** rather than reported as failures — a file is never made larger
+* Originals are never overwritten directly: each image is compressed to a temporary file that is validated before it replaces the original
+* Compression runs on the server, so you can close the window and the job keeps going
+* Free version compresses up to 20 images per run

 = Regenerate Thumbnails =
 * Regenerate all registered image thumbnail sizes for every image in your media library in a single click